elabftw/elabftw/README.md

 # Funding

-As you know, eLabFTW is distributed without charge.
+eLabFTW is distributed without charge.
 If you find this project useful, please consider making a small donation either:

 * as a [GitHub Sponsor](https://github.com/sponsors/NicolasCARPi)

 * or with [Liberapay](https://liberapay.com/NicolasCARPi/donate)

+## Gold sponsors

-This project is backed by [Institut Curie](https://science.curie.fr/) and [Deltablot](https://www.deltablot.com).
+This project is backed by [Deltablot](https://www.deltablot.com) company.

 <p align='center'>
   <a href="https://www.deltablot.com">